About Ryan Costello

 Prior to Congress, Costello served as Chairman of the Chester County Board of Commissioners, with a budget of more than $500 million, over 2,500 employees, and a diverse range of responsibilities.
 He held various additional leadership roles while Commissioner, including the spearheading of a 10-year county economic development plan.
 Costello also previously served in local and county elected office.
 From 2002 to 2014, Costello was an attorney in private practice, managing teams of attorneys on property acquisition, financing, development approvals, and sales and leasing transactions in the real estate industry.

 Costello often provides political insight on various cable television outlets.
 He is active on the speaking circuit, where he discusses his time in Congress, and current legislative and political issues.
-Costello also serves as Managing Director of Americans for Carbon Dividends, a 501 (c) (4) organization that advocates on behalf of the Baker-Schultz carbon pricing plan, a market-based solution to aggressively address the climate challenge.
+Costello also serves as Strategic Advisor of Americans for Carbon Dividends, a 501 (c) (4) organization that advocates on behalf of the Baker-Schultz carbon pricing plan, a market-based solution to aggressively address the climate challenge.
 He is a graduate of Ursinus College and the Villanova School of Law.